 6. Visit Sea Ranch for a Spring Walk Along the Trails

 With all the rains this year our governor has officially declared California drought free.
 But if you had any doubt, all you have to do is take a spring walk along the trails when you visit Sea Ranch.
 When you do be sure to do as Paul Kozal of Studio 391 always does- bring your camera!

 By the way ~ When you post your photos on your Facebook page, just as Paul did, don’t forget to share them on the Sea Ranch Vacation Life Facebook Page too!

 The Sea Ranch Lodge offers a self-guided wildflower tour, which begins at Black Point Beach and meanders over our Sonoma coastal bluffs back to the Lodge.
 Take a map and follow the wildflower signs and numbered posts, where flowers bloom from April through summer.
 The list gives the common name, scientific name and peak blooming period for each species.

-6. Celebrate Spring Break with the Kids
+7. Celebrate School Holidays with the Kids

 When you do visit Sea Ranch with the kids (two-legged and four-legged) don’t forget there are parks for them all!

 Children and you will enjoy playing at One-eyed Jacks and then explore the cypress hedgerow that leads you out to the coast and seal pups.